ujjwal-9/ujjwal-9.github.io/index.md

 <img class="headshot" src="assets/img/headshot.jpg">

 I’m a researcher exploring domains of Artificial Intelligence.
 My research interests include computer vision, adversarial machine learning, and representation learning.
+My primary focus is to build systems that offer true disentangled abstraction of human intelligence.
+Recently, I have been involved in cutting-edge research in 3D vision, Scene understanding, and Neuroscience.

-My primary focus is to build systems that offer true disentangled abstraction of human psychology and challenges human consciousness.
-I plan to pursue my vision for such systems by extending my approach to reinforcement learning and non-differentiable intelligence.
+I have worked on diverse areas of AI ranging from 3D vision, keyword spotting, multimodal and multitask learning to object detection and segmentation.

-I have  worked on diverse areas of AI during my internships ranging from Keyword Spotting, Multimodal Emotion Recognition to Object Detection and Segmentation
+Currently, I’m working as AI scientist at [qure.ai](https://qure.ai) where we are applying novel deep learning on medical data.
+The goal is to make healthcare affordable and effective.

-Currently, I’m working as AI scientist at [qure.ai](https://qure.ai) where we are applying deep learning on medical images.
-The goal is to make healthcare affordable while maintaining efficieny and effecttiveness.
+I have collaborated with top researcher in their field like [Prof. Mohamed H. Elhoseiny](http://www.mohamed-elhoseiny.com/) (3D Vision, Creative Computing, Continual Learning, NLP), [Prof. Peter Wonka](https://peterwonka.net/) (Computer Graphics, 3D Vision), [Dr. Jason Tarpley](https://www.pacificneuroscienceinstitute.org/people/jason-tarpley/) (Neuroscience, Surgery), [Dr. Jeyaraj Pandian](https://www.linkedin.com/in/jeyaraj-pandian-5a207b1b6?originalSubdomain=in) (Neuroscience, Surgery)

 <!-- I'm a research scientist at the University of Illinois Urbana-Champaign's [Institute for Sustainability, Energy, and Environment](https://sustainability.illinois.edu/).